 Target Audience: Beginner and intermediate level course open to licensed physical therapists and physical therapy assistants

-Credits: 6 contact hours from EIM Institute of Health Professions
+Credits: 6 contact hours from EIM Institutes of Health Professions

 ISPI Program Applicability: None

 Upon completion of this presentation, attendees will be able to:

 - Analyze how common faulty cognitions impact pain and disability in people with pain

 - Justify the need to carefully reanalyze the use of biomedical information to educate patients about pain